 Holding & nurturing existing customers is easier than acquiring new ones.
 Customer retention is the cheapest way to increase business revenue.
 You can increase your customer retention rate by following strategies that work and walking the path of other companies’ examples.

 Businesses invest a lot to attract customers through various marketing strategies.
-But retaining customers and keeping them coming back results in the greatest ROI.
+However, retaining customers and keeping them coming back results in the greatest ROI.
 Customer retention improves when customer experience improves.
-You can increase your customers lifetime value by building long-lasting relationships with them.
+You can increase your customer’s lifetime value by building long-lasting relationships with them.

 In this blog, you’ll learn the definition of customer retention, why it is important for your revenue, how to measure it, and how to increase your retention rate through various customer retention strategies and examples.